 was able to rake the forest dense layers into random mounds.
 I accomplished the front

 I felt the over whelming need to finish my task, I pined to rake on.
 Maybe, just maybe, if I finished this task (sooner the better.) then I would feel better, whole in some way.
-The next morning it rained ,(not to bad.) it left me sitting in this pit of unaccomplish-ness.
-Finally, around 3, I was able to get in the yard and get a bit more raking done.
+The next morning it rained ,(not to bad.).
+Finally, around 3, I was able to get in the yard, and get a bit more raking done.
 Some of the leaves stuck to the grassy areas like suction-cups.
 It didn't matter, I was determined.
-As I listened to a little Modern Blues and "danced" the rack along, I became overly empowered.
+As I listened to a little Modern Blues, and "danced" the rack along, I became overly empowered.

-Anyhow, this left me with the shovel and hedge clippers to work with instead.
+Anyhow, this left me with the shovel, and hedge clippers to work with.
 I pulled,

 Again, I accept it for what it is and bow out in defeat.
 I know that tomorrow is Saturday and that means an all day yard work fest with hubby.
-We worked hard all day, I raked, he burned and worked on the Hydra grape plants.
-By the end of the day, our front yard was finished and we were surprised by the amount of grass that survived under the ton of leaves.
-The Hydra grapes were losing the battle, my back yard and the other side yard was also raked.
-We managed to accomplish a huge amount of yard work, for only two people, all while keeping the baby (not so much baby, anymore.) entertained.
+We worked hard all day, I raked, he burned and worked on the Hydra-grape plants.
+By the end of the day, our front yard was finished, and we were surprised by the amount of grass that survived under the ton of leaves.
+The Hydra-grapes were losing the battle, my back yard, and the other side yard was also raked up.
+We managed to accomplish a huge amount of yard work, for only two people - all while keeping the baby (not so much baby, anymore.) entertained.

 By the end of it all, my body ached more than I believe it ever has.
 I was fully worn out and I felt accomplished in my task.
 Although my body hurt and throbbed, it felt alive and good in a way, maybe healthy, I'm not sure.
 Sunday my body feels only slightly achy, but it wants to keep going, keep moving and working hard.